AEON-mod/Customization/RainMeter/README.md

 # Raunmeter Skins

-Custom skins for Raunmeter – personalize your experience with unique visual themes!
+Custom skins for Rainmeter – personalize your experience with unique visual themes!

 ## 📥 Download Instructions